webdevops/php-docker-boilerplate/README.md

 This Docker layout is based on https://github.com/denderello/symfony-docker-example/

 Thanks to [cron IT GmbH](http://www.cron.eu/) for the inspiration for this Docker boilerplate.
-Also thanks to Ingo Pfennigstorf for testing and some usefull ideas.
+Also thanks to [Ingo Pfennigstorf](https://twitter.com/krautsock) and [Florian Tatzel](https://twitter.com/PanadeEdu) for testing and some usefull ideas.